frederic-perez/AmE-dictionary/data/dictionary.md

 __audacity__ _n_ :dart::seven: /ɔˈdæs ɪ ti/ Boldness or daring, especially with confident or arrogant disregard for personal safety, conventional thought, or other restrictions.
 Fearless daring; intrepidity. _Syn_ temerity :es: osadía
 __audible__ _v_
 __audit__ _n_ :two::hammer: _A tax audit._
+__audition__ _n_ /aw-DISH-un/ An audition is a short performance to show the talents of someone (such as an actor or a musician) who is being considered for a role in a play, a position in an orchestra, etc. _Auditions will be held next week for the spring musical._
 __Augean__ _adj_ :astonished: __1__ Resembling the Augean stables; filthy; rotten. __2__ Difficult and unpleasant: _an Augean chore._
 __augur__ _v_ :two::hammer: /AW-gur/
 __augury__ _n_ A sign of something coming; an omen. _Syn_ foretoken, preindication